How Long Does A Keg Last? You'll Be Surprised At The Answer

 How long does a keg last?
-Generally speaking, a keg can last for months if stored in the proper conditions, though a variety of factors will influence the shelf-life of your keg, including pump type, storage temperature, and beer type.
+Generally speaking, a keg can last up to 2-4 months if stored in the proper conditions, though a variety of factors will influence the shelf-life of your keg, including pump type, storage temperature, and beer type.

 Thankfully, my keg was alright—and the party was a success!

 In this guide, I’ll go over the science behind keg storage and examine the different factors that influence the shelf-life of your keg.

 Let’s start by examining an important issue: storage temperature.

 Though it may not seem so important at first (after all, you can always chill it again later, right?), storage temperature is one of the primary factors influencing the freshness of your beer.